Address: Australian Grand Prix Corporation, PO Box 577, South Melbourne, Victoria 3205, Australia

-The only other significant changes occurred in 2004, when the pit lane chicane was removed, and in 2011 when a second pit lane was added for temporary garages to accommodate the Australian Supercars paddock, which holds races as part of the Grand Prix support bill.
+Minor changes occurred in 2004, when the pit lane chicane was removed, and in 2011 when a second pit lane was added for temporary garages to accommodate the Australian Supercars paddock, which holds races as part of the Grand Prix support bill.

 The circuit is located in Albert Park in downtown Melbourne, Australia.
 The nearest airport is Melbourne, around 22 minutes by car to the north.

 It’s easy to travel to the Grand Prix on Melbourne’s public transport network with trains, trams and buses providing frequent services.
 There are several tram stops near the Albert Park circuit, which is two kilometres south of the city centre.